An important part of why I became an academic is to teach. I’ve had (and continue to have) the opportunity to interact with many wonderful students.

 Coursework

-Over the past three years, I have developed and taught four courses at the core undergraduate level (CS2040/S - Data Structures and Algorithms) and graduate level (CS5340 - Uncertainty Modeling in AI, CS6281 - Human-Centered AI) and an advanced topics course on Human-Robot Interaction (CS6244).
+Over the past three years, I have developed and taught four courses at the core undergraduate level (CS2040/S - Data Structures and Algorithms, CS3264 - Foundations of Machine Learning) and graduate level (CS5340 - Uncertainty Modeling in AI, CS6281 - Human-Centered AI) and an advanced topics course on Human-Robot Interaction (CS6244).

 My principal methodology is one of engagement and active learning, i.e., challenging students in an environment where they feel comfortable questioning, discussing, and developing ideas.
 To maintain student engagement, I try to provide sufficient motivation— why students should pay attention — and opportunities for in-class interaction.